-That culture of philanthropy extends beyond the lab, creating infrastructure and programming at UCalgary that supports research-intensive companies, like Illucidx.
+That culture of philanthropy extends beyond the lab, creating infrastructure and programming that supports research-intensive companies, like Illucidx.

 “Being part of the University of Calgary’s expert advisory program with the Life Sciences Innovation Hub has helped enormously by putting us in contact with a huge network,” explains a grateful Doolan.
-That network could be key to securing the funding needed to advance to the next phase of testing.
 “From experts in regulatory issues and business development to how to create successful sales funnels . . . we’ve developed a very strong network.
 But, of course, we need to keep testing and growing.”

 Nodding in agreement is Pillai, adding: “This year has certainly pushed us out of our comfort zone into areas and spaces we don’t always feel easy in.
 We don’t necessarily always know what, exactly, we’re doing.
 You could say we’ve been pushing the envelope — and that’s been exciting.”

-One potential source of funding is UCalgary’s UCeed Health Fund, for which Illucidx has applied.
-If the startup receives the financial boost it needs, they will move into several more prototype iterations (Alpha, Beta and Pilot) before it is deemed ready for the production line.
+In order to advance to the next phase of testing, more funding is needed.
+One potential source is UCalgary’s UCeed Health Fund, for which Illucidx has applied.
+If the startup receives the financial boost it needs, they will move into several more prototype iterations before it is deemed ready for the production line.